 The striking contrast between these two districts within the same national park shows you just how diverse the island of Maui is.
 The barren volcanic landscape of the Summit District is a completely different vibe from the lush rainforests and waterfalls of the Kīpahulu District.

 There are several hiking trails to choose from in this area but the one I will recommend is the Sliding Sands Trail.
-Located near the visitor centre at the summit, it’s a challenging 11.5 mile trail that descends from the rim of the crater and leads you through the base, passing by cinder cones along the way.
+Located near the visitor center at the summit, it’s a challenging 11.5 mile trail that descends from the rim of the crater and leads you through the base, passing by cinder cones along the way.

 When I visited Haleakala, I only hiked a short section of this trail so I could get a better view of the crater before making my way back to the summit in time for sunset.
 If you want to complete the entire hike, you should start in the morning and allow up to 7 hours.